-Any player receiving 2 match penalties in the same season.
+Any player receiving 2 majors in the same season.
+Two (2) games Any player receiving 1 major and 1 match penalty in the same season.
+Three (3) games Any player receiving 2 match penalties in the same season.
 Four (4) Games Any player receiving 2 majors and 1 match penalty in the same season.
-Four (4) Games Any player receiving 3 majors in the same season.
+Four (4) Games Any player receiving 3 majors in the season.
 Four (4) Games Any player receiving 3 majors and 1 match penalty in the same season.
 Five (5) Games Any player receiving 4 majors in the same season.
 Indefinite Any player receiving 3 match penalties in the same season.
-Indefinite ii.
-Player receives a 5 minute major for Head Contact with 6:35 remaining in the 3rd period.
-She has already received 2 majors previously in the season.
+Indefinite i).
+Player receives a 5 minute major for Checking from Behind.
+He has already received 1 match and 1 major previously in the season.
 Player receives: